-To help your child learn these skills, read to your child, encourage conversation, ask about their day, at dinner ask best and worst and funniest thing that happened all day.
+To help your child learn these skills, read to your child, encourage conversation, and ask about their day.
+For example, at dinner, ask what the best, worst, and funniest thing that happened all day.
 Sing songs, nursery rhymes, and finger plays.
-Ask your child to articulate things, such as what are his three favorite things about himself, and why?
+Ask your child to articulate things, such as his three favorite things about himself and why?
 If he mispronounces words, gently correct articulation.

 Numbers and Shapes:

 - Put written numerals in order from 1-10.

 - Draw a line, a circle, an x, and a + symbol.

 Counting with one-to-one correspondence is the foundation for early math skills, but this can be difficult for kids to coordinate.
 There are tons of opportunities to count: toys, cars, french fries . . .

 - See the number 3 and understand this means 3 objects.